International Pet Travel

 - How will my pet clear customs?

-If the country to which you're traveling with your pet requires an international health certificate (IHC), you will need to contact the embassy or consulate to find out what the requirements entail.
-Determine if the IHC needs to be in the country's official language or if it requires an official stamp.
+*Note: If the country to which you're traveling with your pet requires an international health certificate (IHC), determine if the IHC needs to be in the country's official language or if it requires an official stamp.
 IHC's are completed by an APHIS-accredited veterinarian who certifies the pet's health status, conducts tests and records test results for the individual pet being exported.
 In order for the certificate to be valid, it must be endorsed by a Veterinary Services area office.
 Locate the VS Area Office for your State.
 The APHIS area office for your state can also provide you with details regarding fees for United States Department of Agriculture (USDA) endorsements.

 The following information is from the United States Department of Agriculture (USDA) website on Taking Your Pet to a Foreign Country.